muhos/ParaFROST/README.md

 &nbsp; where `<option>` is one of the following

-       -h or --help          print this usage summary -c or --cpu           install CPU solver
+       -h or --help          print this usage summary -n or --less          print less verbose messages -q or --quiet         be quiet (make steps still be saved in the log) -c or --cpu           install CPU solver
        -g or --gpu           install GPU solver (if CUDA exists) -w or --wall          compile with '-Wall' flag